amtra/Hyperion-NG-Docker/README.md

 Original work by [psychowood](https://github.com/psychowood/hyperion.ng-docker)

-This is a repository which is modified by me for my need
+This is a repository which is modified by me for my need.
+I removed nighty builds as per my need.
+If you want to explore more please visit [psychowood](https://github.com/psychowood/hyperion.ng-docker)

 As per psychowood
 1. It's based on the [official Debian 11 (bullseye) docker image](https://hub.docker.com/_/debian)